nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The new `DATE` must be specified in `dd-MM-yyyy HH:mm` format.
 * `DATE` field must be a date that has passed.
 * `WEIGHT` field is specified in kilograms (Kg).
+* The weight of the client displayed in the client list is updated to the latest weight inputted by the user.
+Use `listClients` to refresh the client list and view the updated weight of the client.

 Examples:
 * `addWeight 1 w/70 d/10-03-2023 18:00` adds weight 70kg to the weight history of the first client in the FitBook and dates the weight at 10 March 2023, 6pm.